When visiting Rome a day trip to the surrounding towns and regions is a must. One such place that is well worth a slice of your travel time is Tivoli.

 The main attractions in Tivoli are its historical villas and parks.
 Each one is a UNESCO World Heritage Site and offers its own unique glimpse of history.
 Nestled atop a terraced hillside in Tivoli, Villa D’Este is most famous for its magnificent fountains, waterfalls and beautifully maintained gardens.

 Villa Adriana is a small trip out of Tivoli, but easily reached by public transport.
 Described as more of a small town rather than a villa, a visit to Villa Adriana walks you through ancient Roman ruins of marble pillars and building footprints, including the main palace ruins.
 Note that it can be quite physically exerting visiting this villa site, especially in the hot summer months.
-Click here to buy the ticket to Villa Adriana.
+Click here to get Villa D’Este and Villa Adriana private tour from Rome.

 Finally one cannot see Tivoli without walking through Parco Villa Gregoriana, a park commissioned by the Pope in 1835 in an effort to rebuild the Aniene River bed after a devastating flood.
 The result is an expansive park abounding with greenery, manicured gardens, caves and cascading waterfalls.